An extension of Deligne-Henniart's twisting formula and its applications: Introduction

-Finally, in Section 6, we also give two very important applications of Theorem \ref{General twisting formula by minimal Heisenberg representation}, and they are:\\ {\it (i) Invariant formula of root number for U-isotropic Heisenberg representations; and\\ (ii) a local converse theorem in the Galois side.}
+In Section 6, we also provide two very important applications of Theorem \ref{General twisting formula by minimal Heisenberg representation}:\\ {\it (i) Invariant formula of the root number for U-isotropic Heisenberg representations; and\\ (ii) a local converse theorem on the Galois side.}